 “Please fetch Mister Hernandez his water and whatever my son would like as well.”

 “Hai,” Kotomi answered with a bow to the old man.
 She stepped around the desk to speak to Masaru then left the office.
 The other bodyguard’s body language tensed up as the one dressed like a ninja was left as the sole guard in the room.
-Her hand dropped to the pistol grip of a gun on her hip and stayed there.
+Her hand dropped to the grip of one of the pistols on her hip and stayed there.
 Bernard was sure she wouldn’t relax until Kotomi came back, and then not even fully relax until Bernard was gone.

 The seconds ticked by as Yuudai sipped his coffee or tea silently while waiting on his guard’s return.
 Bernard felt himself getting impatient.
 Why wouldn’t the older man want to start negotiations right now?
 Sure, they were waiting on the drinks to be brought but surely, they could start without those?
 He looked to Masaru and found the man waiting, not patiently but not impatiently either.
 He was probably very used to how his father worked.
 Seeing no help there he let his eyes wander around the large office, settling on one of the pieces of armor behind Yuudai.